- Home

 Youth Basketball League

+New this year, this league will be split into separate Boys and Girls divisions.
+If one division does not get at least 32 participants, the grade will combine into a coed league.
 Week 1 for this introductory basketball league focuses on fundamentals with practice, drills and a scrimmage.
-Weeks two through six include practice and warm-up time before playing scheduled games.
+Weeks 2-6 include practice and warm-up time before playing scheduled games.
 The goal of this league is to teach young participants the basic skills and rules of basketball as well as sportsmanship.
-Coed teams will be formed at random.
 Available for kids in kindergarten to 3rd grade.
 View dates, costs and register here.
+Volunteer coaches are needed!

 Youth Girls Volleyball League

 Build skills and learn the game of volleyball with this introductory league!
 This league will teach participants the fundamentals of passing, setting, hitting and serving.
 Week one will be structured as a practice to learn fundamental skills and drills.
-Weeks two through six include warm-up time before playing scheduled games.
-Available for 4th - 7th graders.
+Weeks two through eight include warm-up time before playing scheduled games.
+Practices will be randomly scheduled for weeknights, Monday-Thursday.
+Available for 4th-7th graders.
 View dates, costs and register here.
+Volunteer coaches are needed!
+Email Laura Stanish if interested.

-2024 Girls Spring Recreational Softball League
+Spring 2026 Girls Recreational Softball League

 Youth Golf Clinic

 Taught by certified US Kids Golf, TPI and PGA Pro, Chelsea Soda, participants are divided into small groups based on age and experience level.
 They will learn the fundamentals of golf in a fun and challenging environment, along with games and contests.
 Participants are only allowed to register for one session.
-Sessions available for kids ages 8-13.
+Sessions available for kids ages 9-14.
 View dates, costs and register here.

 Dickey’s Ryukyu: Little Ninjas and Karate